dgroomes/graphql-java-playground/custom-directives/README.md

     methods and a public API class are an indicator that this is a blessed extension point in the framework.
 * DONE Create a sort directive
 * Create a limit directive (and remove the `animalCount` param)
-* Make more forests sample data
+* DONE Make more forests sample data.
+Actually, expand it to all [woodlands](https://en.wikipedia.org/wiki/Woodland)?
 * Split out into multiple sub-projects: 1) graphql-util 2) gp-directives 3) forests, 4) cli
+* Use a secondary schema file for the gp-directives, separate from the woodlands/cli schema?
+Is this possible?

 ## Reference